derkork/simplegen/simplegen-maven-plugin/README.md

 # SimpleGen Maven Plugin
 The SimpleGen Maven Plugin allows you to run SimpleGen within your Maven build.
 You can use this to generate code and then compile it with Maven in a single step.
+The Maven plugin contains all officially supported data formats (e.g. XML, TOML, etc.).

 To run the plugin, simply add it to the `build -> plugins` section of your Maven project: